Dogs think, feel & learn.

 Tools can be designed based on sources of information.

 The tools we've designed are just that: tools.
 No different from the wrench of a plumber, the structure in which a poet writes, or the recipe for sweet potato pie.
-For the purpose of a neutral language, I see tools as anything we use during a dog training exercise.
-All have something to offer.
+For the purpose of neutral language, I see tools as anything we use during a dog training exercise.

 Tools are no